- Work Hours : Mon to Sat : 09:30- 18:30

 The integration of 3D printing in the cranial vault reconstruction has revolutionized the treatment of challenging cranioplasty cases.
 3D-printed cranial implants enable decreased operative time and better cosmetic and functional results, when compared to conventional reconstruction techniques.
 Materials such as titanium and PEEK are versatile, strong and biocompatible and used in different clinical indications.
 With progress in AI design, hybrid implants and bioprinting technologies the future of personalized cranial reconstruction is on the verge of transitioning from structural restoration to actual regenerative solutions.

-1) What is cranial vault reconstruction in surgical care?
+What is cranial vault reconstruction and when is it clinically indicated?

-7) How does medical 3D printing aid cranial vault reconstruction?
+How does medical 3D printing support cranial vault reconstruction?

-8) What should I look for in a cranial defect reconstruction provider?
+What should hospitals look for in 3D printed cranial prosthesis solutions?